 - A minimum of ten (10) graduate credit hours of coursework from at least two different precision health competency domains.
 An effort should be made to include all precision health domains (Discovery, Treatment, and Health.)

-- Participation in four semesters of the 0.5 credit Precision Health seminar series for a total of two (2) credit hours.
+- Participation in 8 Precision Health seminars/journal clubs for a total of two (2) credit hours.